alttch/yedb/README.md

 ### 4.4 Binary packets format

-For binary data exchange (UNIX/TCP sockets), the following format MUST be kept for both JSON RPC API requests and responses:
+For binary data exchange (UNIX/TCP sockets), the following format MUST be kept for both client and server:

 | Byte range | Size | Value                                 |
 | ---------- | ---- | ------------------------------------- |